 Backhand topspin basic techniques

-Put your elbow forward and use your elbow as the axis of rotation which generate the power of the stroke.
+Put your elbow forward and use your elbow as the axis of rotation which generates the power of the stroke.
 Drop your racket down, accelerate and hit the ball at its highest position.
 Follow through and come back to the natural position.
-The key point of the backhand topspin is the consistency and speeds.
+The key point of the backhand topspin is consistency and speed.
 Don’t hit too hard, but hit it quickly.

 3 Tips Backhand Topspin in Table Tennis: